andremigotto/rocketseat-iac-pos-360/README.md

- # AWS TypeScript Pulumi Template
+ # AWS TypeScript Pulumi Template STG

  A minimal Pulumi template for provisioning AWS infrastructure using TypeScript.
 This template creates an Amazon S3 bucket and exports its name.